 It’s kind of like steroid use.
 Does it work?
 Yes.
 Can it be detected?
 Yes, if you are not careful.
 Can one evade detection?
 Yes, until the detection methods catch up with the doping methods.
 Is it worth the risk?

 4. Is buying views an effective way to build up a channel?

 To a certain extent, it does work.
 You will get those bought views, but will it lead to more views down the road?

 It definitely did work in the past, especially if you were buying the hundreds of thousands of views that would propel your video to YouTube’s front page and the top of relevant search results.
 If you ask, you will find people who say, “Yeah, I bought views from Company X and everything was great.
 It really helped a lot.”

 YouTube, however, operates differently now.
-It is now placing a lot more emphasis on viewer engagement when ranking search results and selecting recommended videos.
+It is now placing a lot more emphasis on things like watch time and viewer engagement when ranking search results and selecting recommended videos.
 If real views are being bought, it is likely these viewers will only watch a few seconds of each video.
-Under YouTube’s new algorithms, this would be interpreted as either ‘this video is rubbish’ or ‘the title or thumbnail is misleading’ with the consequence being your videos disappearing from search results or recommendations.
+Under YouTube’s algorithms, this would be interpreted as either ‘this video is rubbish’ or ‘the title or thumbnail is misleading’ with the consequence being your videos disappearing from search results or recommendations.
 If this happens, you would be hurting your ability to attract new viewers and organically grow your view count, thereby defeating the purpose of buying the views in the first place.

 You also need to bear a certain amount of risk.
 If YouTube detects suspicious activity on you videos it may simply reset the views of those videos to zero or it may terminate the account.
 I was just reading an interesting post on Google’s YouTube forum.
 The original poster had hired someone to get real views, but it was found that the freelance ‘promoter’ had used viewbots instead.
 It seems that the dispute has escalated to the point where the promoter is now trying to blackmail the original poster.
 Do you really need such trouble?